History of Nintendo: 1993—94 U.S. Senate hearings on video games

-Hoping for games' content to be free from government oversight, Nintendo and Sega participated in the gaming industry's creation of the Entertainment Software Rating Board (ESRB), a private organization which creates age and content ratings for display on game packages in North America, and which lobbied Congress to only hold game publishers accountable for working with the ESRB—rather than Congress passing censorious legislation.
-Games like Mortal Kombat were given the "M" or "Mature" rating on their packaging, signifying to retail workers that those games should only be sold to those aged 18 or above.
-Nintendo then relaxed some of their censorship rules, allowing Mortal Kombat II (1993) to depict blood in its 1994 SNES port.
-Night Trap released for the Nintendo Switch in 2018.
+In the 1990s, as games started commonly depicting graphic violence or sexual themes, U.S. lawmakers became concerned about the industry's effect on children, then gaming's largest demographic.
+Gaming had already earned a reputation in America as a "ravager of young minds", which influenced Yamauchi to have Nintendo donate $3 million to the Massachusetts Institute of Technology in 1990, to "help it create games that think", as the Associated Press wrote.
+Soon after Mortal Kombat, some in Congress began calling to censor games like it, or as Senator Joe Lieberman said, "ban them constitutionally".
+This led to the 1993—1994 U.S. Senate hearings on video games.
+Hoping for games' content to be free from government oversight, Nintendo and Sega participated in the gaming industry's creation of the Entertainment Software Rating Board (ESRB), a private organization which creates age and content ratings for display on game packages in North America, and which lobbied Congress to only hold game publishers accountable for working with the ESRB—rather than passing censorious legislation.
+Games like Mortal Kombat were given the "M" or "Mature" rating on their packaging, signifying to retail workers that they should only be sold to those aged 18 or above.
+Nintendo then relaxed some of their censorship rules.

 Collaborations with Sony and Philips

-Shortly before 1988, as Nintendo was developing the SNES, it partnered with Japanese technology company Sony to make the system's SPC700 sound card, with the team at Sony headed by engineer Ken Kutaragi.
+Around 1987, as Nintendo was developing the SNES, it partnered with Japanese technology company Sony to make the system's sound card, the team at Sony headed by engineer Ken Kutaragi.
 In 1988, the two companies increased their cooperation on the SNES, as they worked to make a CD-ROM disk drive peripheral for the console, that could play game disks in order for the console to play games of larger sizes and with improved graphics and sound.
-In 1990, Nintendo and Sony announced their collaboration on the device, and in 1991, the device's name was publicly revealed to be the "Nintendo PlayStation".
-Only around 200 prototypes were ever manufactured.
+In 1990, Nintendo and Sony publicized this collaboration, and in 1991, the device's name was publicly revealed as the "Super NES CD-ROM".